js216/CeNTREX/DAQ/README.md

-# CeNTREX slow DAQ software
+# CeNTREX data acquisition software

-   > "Still, I was accumulating experience and information,
-   > and I never threw anything away.
-I kept files on
+   > "Still, I was accumulating experience and information, and I never threw
-   > everything. [...]
-I had a strict rule, which I think
+   > anything away.
+I kept files on everything. [...]
+I had a strict rule, which
-   > secret services follow, too: No piece of information is
+   > I think secret services follow, too: No piece of information is superior to
-   > superior to any other.
-Power lies in having them all on
-   > file and then finding the connections.
-There are always
+   > any other.
+Power lies in having them all on file and then finding the
-   > connections; you have only to want to find them.
+   > connections.
+There are always connections; you have only to want to find
-   > [Umberto Ecco: Foucault's Pendulum]
+   > them.
+[Umberto Ecco: Foucault's Pendulum]

 This is the software to control and record the parameters of the Centrex experiment.

 ## Program organization

-The main program is an object of the `CentrexGUI` class.
-It reads the configuration files when it starts, then instantiates the classes that draw the graphical user interface.
-Note that the program does not write to its configuration files.
+The program's code is divided between classes that make up the graphical user interface, contained in `GUI.py`, and control classes in `Control.py` which make use of driver classes (these in turn are contained in the `drivers` directory) to communicate with physical instruments.
+In addition, all program configuration is contained in `.ini` files in the `config` directory, allowing for simple modification and extension of the DAQ system without changing the main program code.

+There are three control classes:

+- `Device` objects run each with its own thread, instantiate device drivers, and poll devices at regular intervals for data as well as check for normal operation insofar as supported by the driver, pushing this information into data and events queues specific to each device.
+In addition, these objects serve as an unified abstract interface to all the drivers and related information, especially through the `config` dictionary.

+- `Monitoring`: While the `Device` objects collect information from the physical devices, they neither record it nor notify the user if any abnormal condition obtains.
+Thus the main program instantiates one `Monitoring` object to read some of the data, display it in the main interface, and send it to an external central database.

+- `HDF_writer` writes all the data collected by `Device` objects to an HDF file for future reference and analysis.

+The graphical user interface likewise consists of three parts.
 The user controls the devices through the `ControlGUI`, which is a canvas for control of recording and external devices such as temperature controllers and pulse tube compressors.
-As detailed in the next section, the information in device config files is automatically read and translated into usable controls that appear in the GUI.
+As detailed in the next section, the information in device config files is automatically read and translated into usable controls that appear in the GUI. `PlotsGUI` and `MonitoringGUI` are used, respectively, to make plots about the data currently being collected, and to display the latest values measured.

-However, the controls in `ControlGUI` do not access the drivers, let alone the devices, directly.
-Instead, `ControlGUI` instantiates `Device` objects that in communicate with the drivers to record parameters and pass commands to the external devices.
-This enables thread-based parallelism; each `Device` instance runs in a separate thread for quasi-synchronous control of devices.
-The data returned from each device is put in a FIFO queue; there is one such queue (`dev.data_queue`) per device.

-In addition to the `Device` objects, when the user starts control, an `HDF_writer` object is instantiated.
-In its thread, it periodically reads all the data from the device data queues and writes it to HDF datasets.

-`PlotsGUI` and `MonitoringGUI` are used, respectively, to make plots about the data currently being collected, and to display the latest values measured.
+The program is thus generic enough to make it easy to add capabilities to control any number of new devices by simply (1) writing a device driver, and (2) the device config file.
+The easiest way to do both of these things is to copy a pre-existing driver and config files, and adapting to fit the new device.

 ## Configuration files